brimson/brimson.github.io/_posts/2021-11-08-vogel_convolutions.md

 tags: [Convolutions, Post-Processing]
 ---

 You do not need much to approximate blurs.
 You only need a texture with mipmaps to blur a static image.
-In this post, we repurpose [spiral sampling for shadows](http://maxest.gct-game.net/content/chss.pdf) for screen blurring.
+In this post, we repurpose [Wojciech Sterna's shadow sampling](http://maxest.gct-game.net/content/chss.pdf) for screen blurring.

 ## How Vogel Blur Works